 I knew I was going in with a great product in Kidsflush but with little reaction from the dragons during my pitch at times I did feel ‘Why did I agree to do this!’.
 Then we got into questions and the mood lightened.

 And as for the outcome ….
-I got you say ‘I’ll take that deal’ shook hands and walked out not only with an offer from a great retail Dragon, Touker Suleyman, but also with the satisfaction of being able to say I’ve done it and Kidsflush is going to be big.
+I got to shake hands and say ‘I’ll take that deal’.
+Walking out not only with an offer from a great retail Dragon, Touker Suleyman, but also with the satisfaction of being able to say I’ve done it and Kidsflush is going to be big.